Audit, Review & Compilation Services

 Assurance engagements consist of either one of two types: an Audit or a Review Engagement.
 Both engagements provide a level of assurance to the users that the information provided has been analyzed by an independent and objective third party who reports on the results of their analysis.

 Our role is to perform the work and provide a report to the financial statements outlining the results of the analysis.
 We take pride in understanding your business, identifying possible risk areas, planning our work and executing in an efficient and effective manner to complete the engagement with as little interruption to your business.
+Contact us for more information.

 Types of Engagements